ROCm/AMDMIGraphX/docs/dev/triage-rocmlir.rst

 Step 2 - See if its a B1 - rocMLIR compilation bug
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So MLIR has two pipelines that is used to generate a kernel: - highlevel
+MLIR has two pipelines that are used to generate a kernel: highlevel
-pipeline - backend pipeline
+pipeline and backend pipeline

 Step 2.1 If the highlevel pipeline fails, you should see error that starts with
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~